How to Identify Borosilicate Glass: A Complete Guide

 Vintage Markets: For authentic borosilicate Pyrex, antique shops and vintage markets are excellent hunting grounds.

-Specialty Kitchenware Stores: Higher-end kitchenware shops typically stock genuine borosilicate products and can provide verification.
+Specialty Kitchenware Stores: Higher-end kitchenware shops typically stock genuine borosilicate products and can verify.

 Laboratory Supply Companies: For the purest form of borosilicate, consider laboratory supply shops that sell beakers, flasks, and other lab equipment.